Short Term Health Insurance

 Many Americans who had their health plans cancelled due to the Affordable Care Act (ACA) are looking for effective and valuable alternatives to an ACA plan.
 Others have lost employer-based coverage, or have recently graduated from college and are off their parents’ plan.

 A short-term health plan provides benefits in the same way a major medical plan does, but for a predetermined length of time.
-Depending on the plan, you can get coverage for as little as 30 days or as long as three months.
+Depending on the plan, you can get coverage for as little as 30 days or any period of less than 12 months.

 In either case, a short-term plan may be a much less expensive option than a permanent health insurance plan.
 These plans are also available year round, even if you are not within an open enrollment period.

-Please note that these plans are not HSA-qualified, nor do they exempt you from the tax penalty for not having approved health insurance coverage.
+Please note that these plans are not HSA-qualified, and they do not exempt you from the tax penalty for not having approved health insurance coverage if your state mandates one.

 To get an instant quote on plans in your area, just fill out the form below.
 If you like what you see, you can apply in about 5 minutes, and be covered tomorrow.